Zack Hill by John Deering and John Newcombe for March 23, 2020

 12. Gsunset tiny

-Seeker149 Premium Member about 4 years ago
+Seeker149 Premium Member over 4 years ago

 Present grading systems are ridiculously antiquated anyway.
 The relabeling in this comic shows good intentions but completely misses the heart of the matter.
 A baseball player with a 49% batting average would be an unprecedented superstar.
 Meanwhile a bomb specialist who succeeds 95% of the time would not last too long in the field.
 As a teacher, I strive to make my students’ grades reflect how well they have mastered the material.
 By carefully examining the curriculum, I determine developmentally appropriate criteria for what it means to have that mastery (a task that is helped immensely by the common core standards, by the way).
 Homework and classwork have the least weight in my gradebook, and someday with the right administrative support I hope to be able to reduce that to zero.
 Meanwhile, the quizzes and tests matter the most.
 Students are invited to retest any section or unit all the way to the end of the semester – and if they can prove they know it, I will grant them the grade they truly deserve.